darkterminal/mylibsqladmin/docs/LRI.md

 2. Connect using the `https://` protocol in the server URL
 3. Set `LIBSQL_TLS_VERIFY=true` to validate certificates

-For testing environments, you can disable certificate verification:
+For testing environments only, you can disable certificate verification:

 ```
 LIBSQL_TLS_VERIFY=false